SergioLozano/sergiolozano.github.io/_projects/organic-lead-generation-for-sumup-invoices.md

 ---
 layout: page
 title: Organic lead generation for SumUp Invoices
 description: Learn how I helped achieve thousands of signups in SumUp Invoices by migrating Debitoor's content.
+From zero to hundreds of signups a month in four markets.
 img: assets/img/line-chart.jpg
 importance: 1
 category: work